mauricemager/udacity-project-continuous-control/README.md

 [image1]: https://video.udacity-data.com/topher/2018/June/5b1ea778_reacher/reacher.gif "Trained Agent"

-# Train a Unity Environment (Banana field) using Deep Q-learning (DQN)
+# Train a Unity Environment (Reacher x 20) using Deep Deterministic Policy Gradient (DDPG)
+This repository contains the code and report for the second project: continuous control from the Udacity Deep Reinforcement Learning Nanodegree

-## The Environment
+## Introduction

 This project works with the Unity ML-Agent Reacher Environment.
 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+This project aims to solve the second version of the assignment which contains 20 parallel agents.
+The environment is considered solved, when the average (over 100 episodes) of the average scores of all 20 agents is at least +30.

 ![Reacher Environment][image1]

-- **`0`** - move forward.
-- **`1`** - move backward.
-- **`2`** - turn left.
-- **`3`** - turn right.

-The task is episodic, the environment is considered solved when the trained agent achieves an average score of +13 over 100 consecutive episodes.

 ## Getting Started